 I have considered forming a discussion group of sorts where we can regularly talk about these things, face-to-face, and commune-contemplate-meditate together regularly with other like-minded people.
 Technology being what it is today, we can do this from wherever we may each be anywhere in the world as if we were all sitting together in the same living room!

 And where “two or three are gathered in my name, I AM there” (Matthew 18:20).
-Of course, I think Christ is there with only One individual, but Christ is even more there with two or three or ten or twenty or thousands more!
+Of course, I think Christ is there with only an individual (in that individual), but Christ is even more there with two or three or ten or twenty or thousands more!
 I think Christ multiplies exponentially with each additional Life that is present together in union and communion.
 This is the Wedding Feast of the Bridegroom, and it is present even throughout Nature.

 There is a story that as God and Satan were walking down the street one day, the Lord bent down and picked something up.